queryluke/masseffect-5e-data/data/spells/submission-net.md

 ---
 Shoot a swarm of miniature pylons to a target location within 30m.
 Each creature within a 4m cylinder of the target location must make a Dexterity saving throw.
-Any creature that fails the saving throw is trapped in an electrified net, becoming <condition id="restrained"/> and cannot cast tech spells.
+Any creature that fails the saving throw is trapped in an electrified net, becoming <me-condition id="restrained"/> and cannot cast tech spells.

 Until the spell ends, the area is considered difficult terrain.
 A creature that enters the cylinder for the first time on its turn or ends its turn there must also make the Dexterity saving throw.